bh90210/wails-create-react-app/README.md

 ### ejecting

-if you wish to eject run `yarn eject`
+if you wish to eject run `yarn eject` in the `project/frontend` directory